-Last Updated: December 11, 2013
+Last Updated: April 11, 2016

-Obviously, there are certain things that don't have a perfect allegory for the real world (e.g., posting photos to a location or liking a tip), but we try to make responsible choices, communicate them clearly, and give you privacy options where we think you'll want them.
+The Foursquare apps are meant to help you make the most of where you are, and we try to make responsible choices, communicate them clearly, and give you privacy options where we think you'll want them.

-Your Check-in History - Each of your Foursquare check-ins is saved to your "Check-in History," which allows you to look back at all the locations you have checked in since you created your Foursquare account.
-You can delete any or all of your check-ins from the check-in details page on the Foursquare website and Foursquare app.
-If for some reason you ever decide to delete your Foursquare account, your entire check-in history will be removed from our database.
+Your Check-in History - Each of your check-ins using the Services is saved to your "Check-in History," which allows you and your friends to look back at all the locations you have checked in since you created your Services account.
+You can delete any or all of your check-ins from the check-in details page on our website and in the apps.
+If for some reason you ever decide to delete your Services account, your entire check-in history will be removed from our database.

 The bottom line is that we understand how important privacy is to you.
-From the beginning we've been working hard to build a range of robust privacy controls into the Foursquare experience to give users control over the amount of information they share about their location.
+From the beginning we've been working hard to build a range of robust privacy controls into the Services experience to give users control over the amount of information they share about their location.
 We've been a leader in the location-based services space - popularizing the concept of voluntarily "checking in" to locations - and we aspire to be leaders in the way we educate our users on privacy issues related to location awareness.